Adaptation and digital innovation key to the evolution of philanthropy

 Jersey, as an International Finance Centre with clear credentials for innovation, has stayed close to this uptick in philanthropic activity around the globe, and has adapted its regulatory environment and product offering accordingly – in particular through the introduction of the Charities (Jersey) Law 2014.

-The new Law, which is set to be implemented in May this year, includes the appointment of a Charity Commissioner who has been working on the creation of Jersey’s first charities register, as well as a ‘charity test’ which will define what does, and does not, count as a charity.
+The new Law includes the appointment of a Charity Commissioner who has been working on the creation of Jersey’s first charities register, as well as a ‘charity test’ which will define what does, and does not, count as a charity.

 It is clear that attitudes in relation to the public profile attached to philanthropy vary from one family to the next, with some being keen to publicise their giving initiatives and others preferring to remain anonymous.
 This is recognised by the Charities Law, which sets itself apart by offering a restricted section of registration, which is not available in the UK: this will be for entities that do not solicit donations from the public and will provide for a reduced level of information to be accessible on the public register.
 The updated legislation is a clear sign that Jersey is a forward-thinking jurisdiction, ready to embrace this evolutionary period of philanthropy and investment.